 - Provides an understanding of the structure–activity relationship and stability of ANMs under critical experimental conditions

-- Identifies potential challenges in application of multifunctional ANMs for future research
+- Identifies potential challenges in the application of multifunctional ANMs for future research

-Detailing an innovative approach, this text is aimed at researchers and industry professionals in chemical, materials, and environmental engineering, as well as related fields, interested in application of advanced materials to water treatment and remediation.
+Nanomaterials for Water Treatment and Remediation is aimed at researchers and industry professionals in chemical, materials, and environmental engineering as well as related fields interested in the application of advanced materials to water treatment and remediation.

 Table of Contents

 2. Enhancement in Degradation of Antibiotics Using Photocatalytic Semiconductors under Visible Light Irradiation: A Review

 3. Graphitic Carbon Nitride-Based Nanomaterials as Photocatalysts for Organic Pollutant Degradation

 Nishanth Thomas, Amit Goswami, Kris O’Dowd, Gerard McGranaghan, and Suresh C. Pillai

 6. Nanomaterials for the Removal of Heavy Metals from Water

 Subhadeep Biswas, Mohammad Danish, and Anjali Pal

 Ridha Djellabi, Claudia Letizia Bianchi, Muhammad Rizwan Haider, Jafar Ali, Ermelinda Falletta, Marcela Frias Ordonez, Anna Bruni, Marta Sartirana, and Ramadan Geioushy